-1Password can import your iCloud Passwords from Safari.
+1Password can import your iCloud Passwords from Safari on your Mac.
 When you import iCloud Passwords:

 - Your iCloud Passwords will be converted into 1Password Login items.